60$ Pet Door Unboxings: Reviewing Ideal, Petsafe, and Dragon

 The hardware, instructions, and templates are just as important as any information you may find online.
 Each pet door came with installation instructions and hardware, but which ones have the better extra bits and bobs?

-The Ideal comes with stainless steel hardware, a locking cover, installation instructions, and a template for cutting into your door.
+The Ideal comes with hardware, a locking cover, installation instructions, and a template for cutting into your door.
 With just eight components for installation, the Ideal looks to have the simplest installation.
 The instructions seem clear and the template is in one piece.

-The Petsafe comes with plastic screws and stainless nuts, locking cover, framing pieces, installation guide, and folded cutting template.
+The Petsafe comes with plastic screws and nuts, locking cover, framing pieces, installation guide, and folded cutting template.
 With the most pieces, the Petsafe hardware is less than inspiring.
 Installation will be more difficult because you need to frame out the door yourself.
 The folded up template will also make cutting into your door more difficult.

-The Dragon comes with stainless steel hardware, locking cover, and single sheet installation instructions and cutting template.
+The Dragon comes with steel hardware, locking cover, and single sheet installation instructions and cutting template.
 It has the best instruction manual of the bunch that doubles as a cutout template.
 It’s easy to read and comes with pictures for easy installation.
 With the most contact points and the best self-framing design of the bunch, Dragon dog doors seems to have the best installation and highest quality parts.

 While it’s impossible to say which pet door is best until the door is installed, I can share my experience getting to open each door.